Collège catholique Samuel-Genest

 Collège catholique Samuel-Genest (CCSG) is a French Catholic junior high and high school in Ottawa, Ontario, Canada, under the Conseil des écoles catholiques du Centre-Est (CECCE).
-Both junior high and high school sides were combined in 2004 with the fusion of the CCSG (high school) with the junior high schools of Pauline-Vanier and Vision Jeunesse (both in Ottawa, ON).
+In 2004, the CCSG high school fused with the junior high schools of Pauline-Vanier and Vision Jeunesse (both in Ottawa, Ontario).
 A school uniform is mandatory for the students.

 History

 In September 1979, CCSG opened with 71 students, in two classes of Grade 9 and one class of Grade 10.
-The administration, knowing that students want to follow their high school education at Samuel-Genest, created Grade 11 classes the next year, and a Grade 12 class in 1982.
-It was only in 1984 however that a Grade 13 was offered.
+Grade 11 classes were created the next year, and a Grade 12 class in 1982.
+A Grade 13 class was offered beginning in 1984.

-Throughout those years, Samuel-Genest has moved from three different locations in Ottawa.
-First starting on Smyth Rd., then to Church St and finally on Carson's Rd.
+Samuel-Genest has occupied three different locations in Ottawa.
+First on Smyth Road, then to Church Street and finally on Carson's Road.

 Concentrations

 Concentration Scientifique

-CCSG is known for its academic strength in the field of Science and offers a selection of enriched science courses to its students from 9th to 12th grade.
-It is the only high-school in the Ottawa region to offer a Concentration Scientifique (French for Scientific concentration).
+CCSG offers enriched science courses from 9th to 12th grade.
+It is the only high-school in the Ottawa region to offer a Concentration Scientifique (Scientific Concentration).

 7th & 8th grade concentrations

-In the 2006–2007 school year, the school also launched 2 new programs, exclusively to Grades 7–8, which are Sam'Artiste, an arts program, and Sam'Sportif, a sports program, in addition to the Sam'Enrichit program, which offers enriched courses with additional subjects.
+In the 2006–2007 school year, the school launched two programs exclusively to Grades 7–8: Sam'Artiste, an arts program, and Sam'Sportif, a sports program.
+There is also the Sam'Enrichit program, which offers enriched courses with additional subjects.